CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-initialsetup.md

 ### Enabling SMTP Outbound Email (Optional)

-We recommend that you specify SMTP server settings to be able to auto send outbound email notifications in Cloud Application Manager.
-The no-reply address is used in the From field.
+We recommend configuring the SMTP server settings which enable you to receive automatic notifications sent by the Cloud Application Manager.

 Under Email, click **ON** to enable outbound email.
+The 'reply-to' address is used as the sender (From) field of the outgoing email.

 ![SMTP configuration section](../../images/cloud-application-manager/appliance-setup10.png)